United Arab Emirates

 Styrker

-• Significant financial buffers
+• Solid fiscal balances, significant financial buffers

 Svagheder